Rubier-Project/RubiXgram/README.md

-# QiRub
+# RubiXgram
 Client for Rubika Messenger

 # Explain

-QiRub is a Project for Rubika Client Handler
+RubiXgram is a Project for Rubika Client Handler
-+ QiRub includes ( 'httpx', 'pycryptodome', 'fake_useragent', 'rich', 'mutagen' )
++ RubiXgram includes ( 'httpx', 'pycryptodome', 'fake_useragent', 'rich', 'mutagen' )

 In fact when you import the ClientMessenger class or
     run the source what called ClientMessenger class, its automatically set a